 Our piano classes give performance opportunities for a wide range of abilities with classes from age 9 and under to Adult.
-We have added a new age group for age 12 and under as well as an extra Adult class.

 This year we are offering Own Choice classes for all ages and we hope that this will encourage everybody to enter whatever piece they are currently playing, maybe a favourite piece that suits their technical level and taste or maybe the exam piece that they enjoy the most.
 Some classes, especially in the older age range, are devoted to a particular period of music such as Baroque or Romantic, Modern or Jazz.
 There are also classes for pianists who are working towards or have just taken a Graded exam with no age stipulated.

 Most of the children’s classes have a trophy for the 1st prize and silver and bronze medals for the 2nd and 3rd prizewinners.
 Where there is no trophy a gold medal is awarded to the winner.

 - General: All the Festival’s General Rules apply to Music classes.
 Additional rules for Music are detailed below.

 - Accompanist: A competent official accompanist will be provided.
 No other will be allowed.

 - Pieces: No competitor may perform a piece with which they have previously been awarded first prize in this Festival.
 Own choices must be detailed on the entry form, and where there is an accompaniment, a copy must be sent with the entry form.
 Each piece must be stuck (not stapled) together in a way suitable for the accompanist.
 On the day of the competition the competitor must bring an original copy of each own choice piece for the adjudicator.
 Failure to do this will lead to cancellation of the entry.
 Pieces of music must be collected at the end of the class; any not collected will only be returned by post after the cost of postage is received.